ahmad/nodejs-api-template/readme.md

-A simple NodeJS API starting point.
+# A simple NodeJS API starting point. #
+Designed to help speedup the process of developing an API service using Node.JS.

 - MongoDB as Database
 - Mongoose as Schema